 The actuarial assumptions vary for each plan member depending on the pension plan in which the member is enrolled.
-The actuarial valuation at June 30, 2019 used the following actuarial assumptions, applied to all periods in the measurement:
+The actuarial valuation as of July 1, 2020, which was rolled forward to June 30, 2021, used the following actuarial assumptions, applied to all periods in the measurement:

-Inflation Rate 2.50%

-Salary Increases PERS:

-Initial Fiscal Year Applied:

-Rate through 2026 2.00% to 6.00%

-Rate Thereafter 3.00% to 7.00%

-PFRS:

-Rate for all Future Years 3.25% to 15.25%
+Inflation Rate 2.50% Salary Increases PERS: Initial Fiscal Year Applied: Rate through 2026 Rate Thereafter 2.00% to 6.00% 3.00% to 7.00% PFRS: Rate for all Future Years 3.25% to 15.25%

-· · · · · ·

-salary increases are based on years of service within the respective Plan
+^{} salary increases are based on years of service within the respective Plan

-PERS mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2020.
+PERS mortality rates were based on Pub-2010 General classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2021.

-PFRS mortality rates were based on Pub-2010 Safety classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2020.
+PFRS mortality rates were based on Pub-2010 Safety classification headcount weighted mortality with fully generational morality improvement projections from the central year using Scale MP-2021.

-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of the PFRS and PERS experience studies prepared for July 1, 2013 to June 30, 2018 and July 1, 2014 to June 30, 2018, respectively.
+Actuarial assumptions used in the valuation were based on the results of the PFRS and PERS experience studies prepared for July 1, 2013 to June 30, 2018 and July 1, 2014 to June 30, 2018, respectively.